dgerabagi/aiascent-dev/flattened_repo.md

 # Artifact A46: Whisper Transcription Setup Guide
 # Date Created: C55
 # Author: AI Model & Curator
-# Updated on: C58 (Add GPU/WSL troubleshooting guide and simplify transcription workflow)
+# Updated on: C61 (Correct PowerShell commands for file upload)

 - **Key/Value for A0:**
-- **Description:** A technical guide detailing a simple, Docker-based setup for using a high-performance Whisper API to transcribe audio recordings into text for curriculum development.
+- **Description:** A technical guide detailing a simple, Docker-based setup for using a high-performance Whisper API to transcribe audio recordings, with specific commands for PowerShell.
-- **Tags:** guide, setup, whisper, transcription, docker, audio processing, api, wsl, gpu
+- **Tags:** guide, setup, whisper, transcription, docker, audio processing, api, wsl, gpu, powershell, curl

 ## 1. Overview & Goal